 Social Media and Emerging Technologies in Business

-Design, implementation, and analysis of social media strategies using emerging technologies in business settings.
+Design and implementation of social media strategies using emerging technologies in real-world business settings.
+This course may be offered in an online or hybrid format.
 Prerequisite: BUS 100 or BIS 100.

 Using effective business practices and collaboration in preparing and delivering appropriate business reports and communication as a logical approach to solving business problems.
-Prerequisite: BIS 360.
+This course may be offered in an online format.
+Prerequisite: BIS 360; Admission to Professional Business Studies or listed on a signed major or minor.

 Dynamics of Organizational Behavior